Lupus590/CARPG_-_An_RPG_Engine/notes/equipment.md

-#armour and clothing
+#armour, clothing jullery
-* one size *does not* fit all
+* one size *does not* always fit all
 * different items effect stats in different ways:
- * clothing has no effect on stats, but provides no armour
+ * clothing and jullery has no effect on stats, but provides no armour
  * light armour has little penalty to stats, but provides some damage resistance
  * heavy armour has more effect on stats, but provides the most damage resistance
  * Enchantemnts can change anything